cryptxreal/project-janus/README.md

 ## License

-This project is licensed under the **AGPL-3.0 License**.
+This project is licensed under the **GNU Affero General Public License v3.0**.
 You are free to use and modify this code, but you may not use it for commercial purposes without releasing your modifications under the same license.

 ---